Guide, Updated 18 May 2026

 Why does the gov.uk postcode search rank centres by distance not pass rate?

 The booking service uses a simple geographic algorithm: compute the straight-line distance from the postcode centroid to each centre, return the 6 nearest in ascending distance order.
 The system was not designed to optimise for candidate pass probability; it was designed to minimise travel time.
 The default rank treats proximity as the salient feature, which is correct for booking convenience but wrong for outcomes.
-The 14 percentage point average within-catchment spread means the candidate who follows the default sort accepts roughly £200 in expected retake fees compared to the candidate who reorders by pass rate.
+The within-London spread of 22.5 percentage points (2024-25) means the candidate who follows the default sort accepts a materially lower expected pass probability compared to the candidate who reorders by pass rate.

-Which UK postcode areas have the highest driving test pass rates?
+Which UK areas have the highest driving test pass rates?

-Which UK postcode areas have the lowest driving test pass rates?
+Which UK areas have the lowest driving test pass rates?

-In 2024-25 the weakest postcode areas were WV (Wolverhampton) at 35.2 percent average, B (Birmingham central) at 39.4 percent, NW (north-west London) at 40.1 percent, and SE (south-east London) at 41.1 percent.
-All four are urban or peri-urban postcodes with dense traffic, complex roundabouts, dual carriageway sections, and high pedestrian density.
-The 25 to 30 percentage point gap between these postcodes and the strongest rural postcodes is one of the largest structural inequalities in the UK testing system; candidates in these postcodes pay materially more in expected retake fees than candidates in rural postcodes.
+In 2024-25 the lowest individual rankable centre rates were Wolverhampton (33.4 percent, 11,719 tests), Featherstone (34.1 percent), Wednesbury (36.4 percent), Chingford (London) (36.5 percent, 13,235 tests), Gateshead (37.4 percent) and Glasgow (Shieldhall) (37.7 percent).
+All sit in urban or peri-urban postcodes with dense traffic, complex roundabouts, dual carriageway sections and high pedestrian density.
+The 33.3 percentage point gap between these centres and the strongest rural centres is one of the largest structural inequalities in the UK testing system.

 Can I book a UK driving test outside my postcode catchment?

-Yes. gov.uk lets you book any active UK test centre regardless of distance from your home postcode; the 6-centre default is convenience, not a hard rule.
-Candidates routinely travel 30 to 100+ miles to reach a higher pass rate centre with a shorter wait time.
+Yes.
+Gov.uk lets you book any active UK test centre regardless of distance from your home postcode; the 6-centre default is convenience, not a hard rule.
+Candidates routinely travel 30 to 100-plus miles to reach a higher pass rate centre with a shorter wait time.
 The trade-offs are practical: longer drive time on test day means more nerves, and an unfamiliar centre means you should book 2 to 4 lessons local to the centre before the test to learn the routes.
-See the should I travel for easier test guide for when the travel makes sense (typically 8+ week wait gap or 12+ pp pass rate gap).
+See the should I travel for easier test guide for when the travel makes sense (typically 8-plus week wait gap or 12-plus pp pass rate gap).

 How accurate are postcode-level UK driving test pass rate numbers?